Skills Training and a Brother’s Love Transform a Struggling Student’s Life

 All this went smoothly until he started high school.

-He realized that Lokwaar’s performance in grade five was declining.
+He realized that Lokwaar’s performance in fifth grade was declining.
 However, Loteleng was hopeful that a conversation with his brother would help them come up with a solution to the declining performance.

 However, they couldn’t establish why Lokwaar was struggling in school.
 Justus, then a Child Champion at the Hope Center, noticed this as well.